 For this recipe, I’ve chosen to make Philippe Conticini’s hazelnut financiers.
-In this recipe, he substitutes the traditional almond flour with hazelnut flour; you could however make the exact same recipe and use almond flour instead if you prefer hazelnuts.
+In this recipe, he thesis statement format examples substitutes the traditional almond flour with hazelnut flour; you could however make the exact same recipe and use almond flour instead if you prefer hazelnuts.

 Financiers are know for their distinctive nutty flavour.
-In his recipe, Conticini recommends the following in order to boost the nutty aroma even more:
+In his recipe, Conticini recommends the following in order to guidelines for writing research papers boost the nutty aroma even more:

 - Toast whole hazelnuts and grind them into a flour using a food processor.